 They first appeared in public at the age of six and made their orchestral debut three years later with the Ankara Philharmonic in a live radio performance.
 After studying at the Conservatoire de Paris and Musikhochschule in Frankurt, they pursued their studies at the Philadelphia Curtis Institute of Music with the great pianist Rudolf Serkin on his personal invitation and later studied with such legends as Claudio Arrau and Leon Fleischer in New York.
 They completed their master’s degree at the Juilliard School as well as at the Musikhochschule in Frankurt, graduating with honours.
 At the age of 18, the Pekinels shared first prize as soloists at the National Piano Competition in Germany, after which they went on to win several first prizes both as a duo and as separate soloists from various competitions in Germany, Italy and the United States, one of which was first prize at the UNESCO World Music Competition, where they were representing Germany.

 The Pekinels’ international career truly launched upon an invitation to the 1984 Salzburg Festival by Herbert von Karajan, who sustained his support in the duo.
 Leonard Bernstein, Jacques Loussier, and Bob James have composed or arranged works specifically for the Pekinels, for which they hold worldwide rights.
-Güher and Süher Pekinel are named State Artists and are holders of honorary doctorate degrees from Boğaziçi University as well as holders of the 2013 Istanbul Culture and Arts Foundation “Honorary Award” for their lifetime achievements.
-Amongst many others, they also received the best social responsibility award for their “Young Musicians on World Stages” project in 2011.
+Güher and Süher Pekinel, amongst many other awards, are named State Artists and are holders of honorary doctorate degrees from Boğaziçi University as well as holders of the 2013 Istanbul Culture and Arts Foundation “Honorary Award” for their lifetime achievements.
+They also received the best social responsibility award for their “Young Musicians on World Stages” project in 2011.